The Association and what we do

 Join us at our Annual General Meeting to share ideas and concerns about the lakes, water quality and the watershed.

 - Location: Rupert Community Centre, 24 Chemin Shouldice, La Pêche, QC

 - Review and approval of the Minutes of the 2017 Annual General Meeting will take place at the start of this year’s meeting

 - Current members will be sent an email notification of the meeting

 - Not a member?
-Join the Association at the meeting or by email us about joining at email@example.com
+Join the Association at the meeting or fill out this membership form and email to firstname.lastname@example.org

 Minutes for each year act as a formal record of the meeting, and include the Treasurer’s annual report on the Association’s finances.